At Lengoo we are all about people, tech and language. That is why we want to introduce you to the friendly faces behind the technology.

-This time around we are talking to Meike Zwigart, lengoo's Head of People.
+This time around we are talking to Pedro Gil Carvalho, Lengoo's new Head of Engineering.

 If you had pursued your childhood career dream, what would you be doing today?